Servigliano prison camp: WW II

-With the outbreak of the Second World War the barracks that still existed were reactivated in October 1940 as a concentration camp for about 20-25 Jewish refugees and foreigners.
-From 5 January 1941 it started being used as a camp for prisoners of war, beginning with approximately 3000 Greeks and since February 1942 about 2000 more, this time British and American nationals.
+With the outbreak of the Second World War the barracks that still existed were reactivated in October 1940 as an internment camp for about 20-25 Jewish refugees and foreigners.
+From 5 January 1941 it started being used as a camp for prisoners of war, beginning with approximately 3,000 Greeks and since February 1942 about 2,000 more, this time British and American nationals.

 On 14 September 1943 (a few days after the armistice), the prisoners fled due to the imminent arrival of German troops through a hole in the wall and scattered in the surrounding countryside.
-Between 3 and 5 October the camp was occupied and looted by German troops.
+On October 3 the camp was occupied by German troops.

 On 30 October 1943 the camp was reactivated by the fascist authorities to house prisoners from the area.
 In late November, the government of the Italian Social Republic established a network of concentration camps for Jews caught in raids.
 Servigliano was chosen as a place of detention for the surrounding provinces of Ascoli Piceno and Frosinone.
 The camp management continued to be headed by Italian police personnel under the responsibility of the Ministry of the Interior.
 February 1944 saw the arrival of approximately 300 Maltese nationals from Tripoli.

 On the night of 24 March 1944 a group of partisans broke into the camp to free Jewish prisoners.
 On 3 May, taking advantage of the bombardment of the camp and the news of the imminent arrival of the Germans, almost all the Jews present fled the camp.
 The Germans arrived the next morning and they were able to capture and deport a group of 34 people while 30 others were rescued and hidden by local families.

 Faced with the difficulty of finding food and housing, some Jews who had previously escaped returned to the camp.
 On 29 May 1944 another group of 60 Jews arrived from the Corropoli internment camp.

 During the night of 7-8 June a group of partisans broke into the camp calling for its immediate and complete evacuation.
 On 14 June the German troops started their retreat.
 On 16 June German soldiers killed a Jewish refugee, who had been discovered hidden in a cottage not far from the village.
 On 19 June 1944 Servigliano was freed.